Best Compact Angle Grinders for Small Hands

 Rating: 4.5 (total: 282+)

 You get cordless freedom without sacrificing control with this Craftsman V20 grinder.
-Its compact, lightweight body makes it easier to hold for longer stretches, so smaller hands feel less fatigued while you grind, sharpen or cut.
+Its compact body makes it easier to handle during short grinding, sharpening, and cutting jobs, especially when a cord would get in the way.

 What People Say